DantonMariano/SimpleTimeline/readme.md

 - How you would test this if you had more time.

 I would test for potential responsiveness issues that could arise with the animations.
 Additionally, I would evaluate the overall design and user experience to ensure that the website is both functional and user-friendly across different devices.

+## Starter code:

+1. Navigate to this project directory
+2. Run `npm install` to install dependencies
+3. Run `npm start` to initialize and connect to a node server with your default browser